 - What products or services does your business provide?

-Choose Wise is a series of videos designed to make the process of choosing goods or services in your trade mark application easier.
-This series below highlights common issues that applicants experience when applying.
+Choose Wise is a series of videos designed to make the process of choosing goods and/or services in your trade mark application easier.
+This series below highlights common issues that applicants experience when applying for a trade mark.